 If these other 46 Alaska bucket list items haven’t totally blown your budget, I have one more to help with that: flightseeing!

-As I mention in my tips on choosing Alaska excursions, flightseeing is the ultimate way to see Alaska, and the only way you can really get a sense for the scope and wonder of Alaska’s massive natural sights.
+As I mentioned in my tips on choosing Alaska excursions, flightseeing is the ultimate way to see Alaska –and the only way you can really get a sense of the scope and wonder of Alaska’s massive natural sights.
 You can book flightseeing tours in almost every city – but my favorite one is Fly Denali in Anchorage.
 It’ll give you views of Denali like the one above, which is a bucket list item in itself!

 How full is your Alaska bucket list now?
 Let me know any questions or concerns in the comments or join me in my Alaska Travel Tips Facebook Community!